AnnLyma/covid_19_stat/README.md

 Code doesn't handle errors properly at this point, so user should input the data correctly.

-Required modules: Pandas, Matplotlib, numpy, urllib
+Required modules: Pandas, Matplotlib, urllib

 Python version: Python3

+In order to run the .ipynb file use Jupyter notebook